Simon-Initiative/oli-cloud-data/README.md

 # oli-cloud-data project

-This project uses Quarkus.
+This project extract and imports data into S3

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode